department-of-veterans-affairs/va.gov-team/platform/cms/research/CMS Notifications/Notifications-Research-Plan.md

 - Do not write out all questions you plan to ask participants -- that should go in the [conversation guide.](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/research/planning/conversation-guide-template.md)

 Reframe these as questions:
--Gain a better understanding of how editors would like to receive notifications.
+- Gain a better understanding of how editors would like to receive notifications.
--Gain a better understanding of the things that editors want to be notified of.
+- Gain a better understanding of the things that editors want to be notified of.
--Gain a better understanding of what painpoints editors are currently experiencing when receiving relevant information or action items.
+- Gain a better understanding of what painpoints editors are currently experiencing when receiving relevant information or action items.

 ### Hypothesis
-What do you intend to learn and measure from this study?
-Think through these prompts to develop a strong hypothesis.
-- What do you already know about this problem space?
-- What do you think users will do or think about this product?
-(Identifying our assumptions helps us be aware of biases we may unintentionally bring into the study, so don’t skip this step!)
-- Write a generalized statement that combines what you know + what you think will happen during the study.
-- Remember to constrain the hypothesis to the goals of your study!

 Outdated content on VA websites can easily lead to information that doesn't match the operational reality of VA facilities.
 Veterans trust that the information on VA websites will be accurate and up to date, but when that is not the case veterans will be confused which could potentially lead to a mistrust of the the information that is on VA websites.

 When the VA is able to notify editors of relevant information in a timely manner that fits into their established workflow, editors will be more likely to use the CMS efficienty.
 When editors are notified of relevant information or action items and are able to easily access the content, they're less likely to make errors and more likely to follow veteran-centered content guidelines which yeilds higher quality content for veterans on VA.gov.